tatango/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-phone_numbers	| Phone numbers of subscribers
-tags | Array of tags to add
+phone_numbers	| The wireless phone numbers of the subscribers. tags | Array of tags to add

 ## Adding a Subscriber